pytorch/torchchat/README.md

 ### AOTI (AOT Inductor)
 AOT compiles models before execution for faster inference

-The following example exports and executes the Llama3 8B Instruct model
+The following example exports and executes the Llama3 8B Instruct model.
+(The first command performs the actual export, the second command loads the exported model into the Python interface to enable users to test the exported model.)
 ```
 # Compile
 python3 torchchat.py export llama3 --output-dso-path llama3.so